Waxer59/PikaLang/README.md

 #### `capitalize()`

-The `capitalize` function is used to capitalize the first letters of a string.
+The `capitalize` function is used to capitalize the first letter of a string.

 Example of use: